Transportation in Edmonton: Light rail

 In 1978, Edmonton became the first city with a population of under one million to operate a light rail transit (LRT) system in North America.
-The LRT currently runs on two lines – the Capital Line and the Metro Line – extending 24.3 km.
-The system runs from Clareview Station in northeast Edmonton, across the North Saskatchewan River, to Century Park in the south; and northwest from downtown to NAIT.
-Of the 18 stations on the network, six are underground, running through the downtown core and the University of Alberta main campus, with the rest at ground level.
-As of 2023, the city was constructing the Valley Line to the southeast and western parts of the city.
+The LRT currently runs on three lines – the Capital Line, the Metro Line, and the Valley Line – extending 37.4 km.

+The system runs from Clareview Station in northeast Edmonton, across the North Saskatchewan River, to Century Park in the south; northwest from downtown to NAIT; and southeast from downtown to Mill Woods.
+Of the 29 stations on the network, five are underground, running through the downtown core and the University of Alberta main campus, one (Churchill) has platforms both underground and at ground level, with the rest of the stations at ground level.
+As of 2023, the city was constructing the extension of the Valley Line to the western parts of the city.
 A two-stop Capital Line extension to the Heritage Valley Transit Centre was under construction as well.

 Buses

 The ETS operates a fleet of well over 960 buses across the city with 180 regular routes.
 Edmonton was one of two cities in Canada (the other is Vancouver) that operated a trolley bus system until service was discontinued in May 2009.
 The ETS also operates a specialized system for disabled people called DATS (Disabled Adult Transit System).

 Commuter service to Edmonton's suburbs is provided by Strathcona County Transit and St. Albert Transit.